Belgian nobility: History

 Because most old families have resided in the current territory of Belgium for centuries and prior to the founding of the modern Belgian state, their members have been drawn from a variety of nations.
 Spanish nobles resided in Flanders in the 15th and 16th centuries.

-In the period under Dutch sovereignty, the nobility was an important factor in move towards independence.
+In the period under Dutch sovereignty, the nobility was an important factor in the move towards independence.
 After independence, the Kingdom of the Netherlands lost an important segment of their nobles, as all of the highest born families lived in the south, and thus became part of the Belgian nobility.
 At court in the 19th century, this new Belgian nobility played a major role.

 During the Austrian period, the high nobility participated in the government, both political and at the imperial court of Brussels.
 Since the French Revolution the nobility has not played a social function.
 However some members of most old families worked in major functions in Belgium.